 Why I didn’t march down the street the very instant I learned of Silvia, I’ll never really know.
 I know I made excuses.
 I was covered in dirt from my garden.
 I hadn’t been introduced.
 What would I do with the children?
 And I feared the expected rebuke.

 Silvia died later that autumn.
 Yet she returned to me the following spring.

 Knowing of my interest in Silvia, another neighbor told me that Silvia’s house was slated for demolition.
-Nobody seemed able to locate her next of kin, if she even had any kin, and the little blue house was in poor condition.
+Nobody seemed able to locate her next of kin if she even had any family, and the little blue house was in poor condition.
 The biggest question I had at the time was what would happen to the plants she loved so much?
-A woman who crawled to tend her plants should not have them die beneath rubble.
+A woman who crawled to tend her plants should not have them die beneath the rubble.

 - Her house was filled with books.

 - She was “Russian.”
 (She was Estonian.)

 - Her chicken coop had been in the back bedroom of her house.